minershive/hiveon-kb/faq/billing_in_hive_os/referral.md

 title: Referral rewards system
 parent_category: FAQ
 category: Billing in Hive OS
+meta_description: Thanks to the referral rewards system, you can earn with Hive OS even if you don't mine!
 ---

 Apart from mining, you can also earn from your referral payments!
 To start earning, follow this guide: